- 29 Nov 2022

 OutSystems User Manual - here

 It will be possible to sync the components in Agile.Now with the project management tool.
-This can be done by clicking the "Sync Components" button.
+This can be done by clicking the "Sync project settings" button (General tab).
+Action syncs components, issue types, releases, and statuses.
 Once the components are synced, it will be possible to add a component to each issue.
 It also provides a quick way to add tests to a specific module.

 The Tests module has the possibility to synchronize the tests that has been added in the automation testing platform to the projects in Agile.now DevOps projects.
 By doing so, it will be possible for the developer to run the tests from Agile.Now using the Run Tests button.
 Once the user starts to run the tests, he/she will be able to see the status that the tests are running and then finally see the status of each tests.